PedestrianDynamics/PedestrianDynamics.github.io/content/notes/dakota-calibration/index.md

 ## Step 6 — a second experiment, and where the model stops

+{{< figure
+    src="exp2.jpg"
+    caption="The CrowdQueue experiment, Wuppertal 2018: a run in the 5.6 m corridor seen from above, and the setup with the 0.5 m gate at the origin.
+Images: Pedestrian Dynamics Data Archive, Forschungszentrum Jülich."
+>}}

 A calibration is only validated within the domain it was tested in.
 To find the edge of that domain we took a second open dataset, the [CrowdQueue experiment](https://ped.fz-juelich.de/db/doku.php?id=crowdqueue) from Wuppertal 2018 (Adrian et al. 2020): a crowd in front of an entrance again, but through a 0.5 m gate instead of a 2.4 to 5 m opening, in corridors from 1.2 to 5.6 m wide.
 The archive files carry the full geometry and everyone's starting position, so each simulation starts from the measured first frame of its run.

 The transfer test comes first: the Hermes parameters applied to the 21 usable runs without refitting.
 The model reproduces the gate flow in five of them and clogs at the funnel in the rest, in three runs to a standstill.
 The weak, long-range neighbor repulsion that fits a wide bottleneck lets round agents form stable arches in a half-metre gap.
 Recalibrating on the baseline runs, with the wall parameters free because the 1.2 m corridors exercise them, gives a model that reaches about 1.1 persons per second and stays there: right for the low-motivation runs, 10 to 30 % low for the baseline runs, still clogging in some seeds of the narrow corridors, and unable to reach the 2.1 per second of the high-motivation run at any time gap.
 The radius went to its lower bound, the optimizer's way of pushing round agents through an opening that people pass by turning their shoulders.